 Modernizing Medicine is attending the American College of Gastroenterology from October 19 to 21 in Philadelphia.
 If you’re attending, please visit booth 1117 to demo EMA Gastroenterology and speak with our team.
 Dr. Julie Servoss, Medical Director of EMA Gastroenterology, and I will both be there, and we’d love to show you what makes EMA Gastroenterology so special.

-Stay tuned for Part II: ICD-10, Meaningful Use, PQRS and LMNOP – Who Has the Time? by Julie C. Servoss, MD, MPH, Medical Director, EMA Gastroenterology
+Check out Part II: ICD-10, Meaningful Use, PQRS and LMNOP – Who Has the Time? by Julie C. Servoss, MD, MPH, Medical Director, EMA Gastroenterology